As a father, I know how important it is to make sure your child gets the best start to life.

 Breastfeeding doesn’t just benefit baby, mum benefits too.

-Breastfeeding not only burns 500 calories a day, it also protects a woman from endometrial, cervical, uterine, vaginal and breast cancers.
+It not only burns 500 calories a day, breastfeeding also protects a woman from endometrial, cervical, uterine, vaginal and breast cancers.
 And it helps to tighten the womb to a pre-pregnancy state, prevents osteoporosis and osteoarthritis, increases bone density, prevents insomnia, and reduces stress!

 The Next Best Thing if Breastfeeding Isn’t an Option

-I understand it can be stressful for a new mum if breastfeeding isn’t an option so I wanted to give some advice about the next best things to do.
+Being a new mum can be stressful if breastfeeding isn’t an option, so I wanted to give some advice about the next best things to do.

 In the first instance, I’d recommend that you try to find milk from a nursing mother to donate to your baby.
-Otherwise, the next best thing after that is fresh goat’s milk, because it’s similar to human mother’s milk in protein and fat content.
+Otherwise, the next best thing after that is fresh goat’s milk.
+This is because it’s similar to human mother’s milk in protein and fat content.

-Beyond that, if those things are unattainable then potentially pure goat milk powder can be used.
+Beyond that, if those things are unattainable then potentially pure goat milk powder could be used.

 But wherever possible, avoid the use of store-bought formulas.